tomba/kmsxx/README.md

 libkms++ is a C++11 library for kernel mode setting.

-Also included are simple test tools for KMS and python and lua wrappers for libkms++.
+Also included are simple test tools for KMS and python wrapper for libkms++.

 ## Dependencies:

 - libdrm
-- SWIG 3.x (for python & lua bindings)
+- SWIG 3.x (for python bindings)
 - Python 3.x (for python bindings)
-- Lua 5.x (for lua bindings)

 ## Build instructions: